felangel/bloc/packages/flutter_bloc/README.md

 ## Examples

-- [Counter](https://github.com/felangel/Bloc/tree/master/packages/flutter_bloc/example) - an example of how to create a `CounterBloc` to implement the classic Flutter Counter app.
+- [Counter](https://felangel.github.io/bloc/#/fluttercountertutorial) - an example of how to create a `CounterBloc` to implement the classic Flutter Counter app.
-- [Login Flow](https://github.com/felangel/Bloc/tree/master/examples/flutter_login) - an example of how to use the `bloc` and `flutter_bloc` packages to implement a Login Flow.
+- [Infinite List](https://felangel.github.io/bloc/#/flutterinfinitelisttutorial) - an example of how to use the `bloc` and `flutter_bloc` packages to implement an infinite scrolling list.
-- [Infinite List](https://github.com/felangel/Bloc/tree/master/examples/flutter_infinite_list) - an example of how to use the `bloc` and `flutter_bloc` packages to implement an infinite scrolling list.
+- [Login Flow](https://felangel.github.io/bloc/#/flutterlogintutorial) - an example of how to use the `bloc` and `flutter_bloc` packages to implement a Login Flow.
-- [Github Search](https://github.com/felangel/Bloc/tree/master/examples/github_search/flutter_github_search) - an example of how to create a Github Search Application using the `bloc` and `flutter_bloc` packages.
+- [Github Search](https://felangel.github.io/bloc/#/flutterangulargithubsearch) - an example of how to create a Github Search Application using the `bloc` and `flutter_bloc` packages.
-- [Weather](https://github.com/felangel/bloc/tree/master/examples/flutter_weather) - an example of how to create a Weather Application using the `bloc` and `flutter_bloc` packages.
+- [Weather](https://felangel.github.io/bloc/#/flutterweathertutorial) - an example of how to create a Weather Application using the `bloc` and `flutter_bloc` packages.
 The app uses a `RefreshIndicator` to implement "pull-to-refresh" as well as dynamic theming.

 ### Maintainers